aybarsinci/BulkToPDF/README.md

 # BulkToPDF

 A desktop application to bulk convert documents to PDF format.
 Built with Python, this tool supports the conversion of Word and Excel files with a user-friendly GUI.
-Following the MVC architecture, it allows for easy maintenance and extensibility.

 ## Download